Nikon D3400 vs Sony A6500

-The Nikon D3400 and the Sony Alpha A6500 are two digital cameras that were announced, respectively, in August 2016 and October 2016.
+The Nikon D3400 and the Sony Alpha A6500 are two digital cameras that were revealed to the public, respectively, in August 2016 and October 2016.
 The D3400 is a DSLR, while the A6500 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 The physical size and weight of the Nikon D3400 and the Sony A6500 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D3400 – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is considerably smaller (34 percent) than the Nikon D3400.
 However, the A6500 is slightly heavier (2 percent) than the D3400.
 It is noteworthy in this context that the A6500 is splash and dust-proof, while the D3400 does not feature any corresponding weather-sealing.